-If you have trouble making or cancelling appointments, please contact the Academic Advising and Learning Center at (503) 838-8428.
+If you have trouble making or cancelling appointments, please contact the Student Success and Advising office at (503) 838-8428.

 Our goal is to be able to provide academic tutoring to fit your needs.
 That’s difficult to predict each term and we count on you to communicate your needs.
 If you can’t work around the scheduled times offered, or we don’t have anyone tutoring the course you need, let us know.
-You can make a request by stopping by our office and filling out a form at the reception desk.
+You can make a request through the WCS tutoring module.
 You can also contact us by email to make a request, comment or suggestion.
-Even though it’s not always possible, we will do our best to meet your needs.
+Even though it is not always possible, we will do our best to meet your needs.